albertwilcox/procgen-182/index.md

 #### Contributions
 * Wrote the parallelized version of Q-networks, replay
-* Trained all of the models
+* Trained all of the models, performed many of the experiments
 * Wrote the ensemble code
 * Wrote the experiments section of the website